 According to the Pew Research Center, 94% of adults in the United States ages 18 to 29 own a smartphone.
-It is not surprising, then, that the debate over allowing students to use phones and other types of electronic devices in the classroom is as passionate as ever.
+It is not surprising, then, that the debate over utilizing a classroom response system using cell phones and other types of electronic devices is as passionate as ever.

 Just last year, a New York Times op-ed encouraging instructors to completely ban laptops and other electronic devices during lessons provoked numerous spirited responses ranging from enthusiastic agreement to vehement opposition.
 A study recently published in Educational Psychology asserting that in-class cell phone use results in lower test scores has prompted similar reactions.